bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/webbrowser.md

 ***

-## Version 3
+## Version 3.1

 The third (and current) iteration of the browser was revealed on September 30th when the first [wifi password](wifi#nxEcoSubLevel) was found.
 The entire page got a redesign and M8 talks about it.
+We now need access codes to use the internet, which we do not have yet.

 ![spyder version 3](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/lore/webbrowser/spyder-v3.png)